zyzdev/fake_model/packages/dart/fake_model/README.md

-Annotation [`FakeModel`] and [`FakeConfig`] defined builder to find which model class you want to generate `fake model generation function` and generation configuration of property value.
+Annotation [`FakeModel`] and [`FakeConfig`] defined builder to find which model class you want to generate `fake model generation function` and generation configuration of field value.

 * To decide the model class you want to generate `fake model generation function`, you should annotate it with [`FakeModel`].

-* To generate a class model property, you can annotate it with [`FakeConfig`] to config the value generation rule.
+* To generate a class model field, you can annotate it with [`FakeConfig`] to config the value generation rule.

 ## Install

-To use `fake_model`, it based on [`build_runner`] to generate codes, and based on annotation [`FakeModel`] and [`FakeConfig`] to find the model class and property value generation rule.
+To use `fake_model`, it based on [`build_runner`] to generate codes, and based on annotation [`FakeModel`] and [`FakeConfig`] to find the model class and field value generation rule.

 The project `pubspec.yaml` should add [`fake_model_annotation`] to dependencies, add [`build_runner`] and [`fake_model`]
 to